Serene (pianist)

-Serene is an American classical concert pianist and technologist who created the Snowflake transport mechanism which was used heavily by Tor.
-Serene is also known for combining music and technology, such as programming and performing alongside musical robots.
+Serene is an American concert pianist and computer scientist.
+She is the inventor of Snowflake, the anti-censorship software package used by The Tor Project.
+Serene is a touring classical musician.
+Her experimental performances combine high technology with pianism, such as performing piano while accompanied by musical robots.

 Early life and education

-Serene is ethnically Chinese and spent her childhood in a variety of regions within North America.
+Serene spent her childhood in a variety of regions within North America.
 She attended Carnegie Mellon University, graduating with a degree in computer science in 2012.

 Career in software

 She worked as the first engineer for technology incubator Google Ideas, now Jigsaw LLC.
 While a senior fellow at the International Computer Science Institute in Berkeley, California, she was a recipient of the Open Technology Fund’s Information Controls Fellowship, where she created Snowflake, a pluggable transport enabling censorship circumvention for The Tor Project as its first use-case.

 She is the founder of Snowstorm, the rearchitected V2 and commercialization of the Snowflake transport technology.
 In July 2023, Snowstorm finished its seed round of $3 million.
 Snowflake came to prominence when the Tor network began using it to prevent hostile actors from blocking access to Tor.

 Serene is an advisory board member of the World Ethical Data Foundation.